alexissfry/Leetcode/README.md

 # Leetcode
-Here's a repo with all of the leetcode questions I've done!
+Here's a repo with some of the leetcode questions I've done!